State of the School 2019

 Current Parent Participation

-The School annually draws 4 percent of a rolling twenty quarter average from the RCDS Endowment Fund.
-This year, the endowment will provide $1.8 million or 4.6 percent of the operating budget's income.
-Over the last 25 years, the endowment has grown eleven-fold through capital and senior gift campaigns as well as prudent management of the Endowment Fund.
+The School annually draws 4% of a rolling twenty quarter average from the RCDS Endowment Fund.
+This year, the endowment will provide $2 million or 4.7% of the operating budget's income.
+Over the last 26 years, the endowment has grown eleven-fold through capital and senior gift campaigns as well as prudent management of the Endowment Fund.
 One of the driving goals behind Advancing a Tradition of Excellence, the School's current capital campaign is to increase the endowment by $15 million.

 Financial aid grants consider the entire expense of attending RCDS including "extra" costs such as lunch, books, school trips, and other expenses.
 The financial aid program is a mission-critical facet of the school.

-Rye Country Day is actively committed to diversity.
-The percentage of the student body that identify as people of color is an indicator of our community's diversity, but not in itself a measure of our success in our diversity and inclusion initiative.
-The School acts consciously and deliberately in all divisions and offices to create and sustain a diverse, inclusive community.
-This applies from the admissions process to the curriculum to faculty/staff recruitment, professional development and much more.
+Schools often cite, and indeed we are often asked to report, the percentage of the student body that self-identify as people of color.
+This is an indicator of our community's diversity, but not in itself a measure of our success in our diversity and inclusion initiative.
+The School acts consciously and deliberately in all divisions and offices to create and sustain a diverse and inclusive community.
+This applies from the admissions process to the curriculum to faculty/staff recruitment, professional development, and much more.
+The school is committed to sustaining a diverse student body across multiple identifiers.

 In the past five years, the three most popular college choices for RCDS students have been Cornell University, University of Pennsylvania, and Harvard.Five year matriculation list

-While it is still early in the process for the Class of 2018, many students have already received acceptances as a result of "early action", "restrictive early action," and "early decision" applications.
+While it is still early in the process for the Class of 2019, most students have already received acceptances as a result of "early action", "restrictive early action", "rolling", and "early decision" applications.
 A complete list of their college choices will be posted on the website in June.

 - 1 Grandview Avenue (1997)